SarahCookSF/Data-Science-Portfolio/README.md

 ## 📁 What You'll Find in This Repository

 This GitHub serves as a hub to showcase my projects, track my learning, and share examples of how I apply data tools to real-world questions.
-Projects range from classroom-inspired work to independent explorations — like building a fantasy Survivor schema with relational SQL tables.
+Projects range from classroom-inspired work to independent explorations.

 ---